 There are many classes and files already generated into the module-code.
 The classes that concern you the most are the ones inside the package "com.apiomat.nativemodule.[modulename]".
 The usage of these classes are part of the next tutorials.

 There are still smoother ways to download/upload and import the native module code.
-This tutorial explains them in-depth.
+The tutorial about Download, Checkout and Import explains them in-depth.

 Now, you may ask yourself "so, what exactly can I change inside the module-code that is worth uploading?".
 This is part of the next Tutorial: Non-Transient Hook Methods